pret/pokered/README.md

 - Only portions of spinner tiles animate.
 - Occasionally, menu text sets itself to scroll.
 - The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled
-- Should be able to fly from Faraway (reposition in map listing)
+- Should be able to fly from Faraway and Citrine (issue with tilesets)
 - Strength boulders don't fall down holes
 - Pokedex is very laggy
 - When fighting Omega in Silph Co., the Rocket you fight beforehand will disappear.